FreeFlarum/freeflarum.com/docs/en/tutorials/custom-domain.md

 Plus, if you ever want to migrate your forum elsewhere, you can keep the same name (and data).

+!!! danger "Cloudflare Protection"

+    If you are using a custom domain for your forum, you lose the benefits of Cloudflare's protection that FreeFlarum enables for all forums under one of FreeFlarum's default domains.
+In that case, it is your responsibility to ensure that your domain remains protected from internet threats.

 !!! info "To start using your own domain name, follow these steps:"

     1. Get a domain name, with a registrar such as [Namecheap](https://namecheap.com) or [Porkbun](https://porkbun.com);